munchlife/ferromonetrails/README.md

-# Train Simulator - Decentralised Self-Driving Trains
+# Ferromone Trails - Adaptive Subway Vehicle Signaling
 [![Build Status](https://travis-ci.org/sinaa/train-simulator.svg?branch=master)](https://travis-ci.org/sinaa/train-simulator)
-### Ferromone Trails Concept
+### Ferromone Trails

-Ferromone Trails is a concept of using the existing train infrastructure such that trains can self-organise safely, without having to rely on a centralised network.
-This project is a Java-based simulator created from scratch which was built to investigate the feasibility of this concept.
-The concept is modeled after ant-colony algorithms, where pheromone trails are used for organisation and navigation.
+Ferromone Trails mimics swarm intelligence strategies.
+As vehicles leave their yards, or their “colonies”, they seek pheromone Signals dropped in the subway by other vehicles.
+These pheromones direct vehicles to lines and stations according to demand.

+Ferromone Trails currently uses strategies used by ant colonies.
+Future explorations include signaling strategies used by bacterial colonies.

 ![Train Simulator Screenshot](gh/screenshot.png)